Shipin3x/Shipin3x/README.md

 # Shipin3x
-This repository is maintain by Shiping
+This repository is maintain by Shiping,
-It is used for uploading and downloading some files Please conntact me if there is any problem thanks
+It is used for uploading and downloading some files, Please conntact me if there is any problem, thanks!